ChristinaKs/Semester-4/Networks/NetworksCourse01.md

 * File and Print Services
-    * File services || server's ability to share and store files
+    * File services || server's ability to share files and disk storage space
-    * File server || computer that stores files
+    * File server || computer that provides files > one central location for data is more secure than relying on each individual to make backups
     * Print Services || share printers across a network
         * one printer = less time on maintenance and management